René Leriche

 Henri Marie René Leriche (12 October 1879 – 28 December 1955) was a French vascular surgeon and physiologist.

 He was a specialist in pain, vascular surgery and the sympathetic trunk.
 He sensitized many who were mutilated in the first World war, he was the first to be interested in pain and to practice gentle surgery with as little trauma as possible.

-Two symptoms have the name Algoneurodystrophy and the aortic iliac obliteration.
+Two syndromes are named after him - Algoneurodystrophy and the Aortoiliac occlusive disease.
 He has trained many students, such as Michael E. DeBakey, Jão Cid dos Santos, René Fontaine et Jean Kunlino.

-Biography
+Biography - Early life

-He came from a family of Lyonian doctors, his father Ernest Leriche is confessed near the civil court of Roanne (after studying law in Paris) and his mother Anne Chamussy, married to Leriche, belong to the elite industrial region.
+Born in 1879 in the city of Roanne, central France, to a family of Lyonian doctors, his father Ernest Leriche was an avoué and his mother Anne Chamussy, married to Leriche, belong to the elite industrial region.
 Rene Leriche was the third child of seven siblings.
 He is the brother of Marc Leriche, a French sculptor.
-He attended at the school of Maristes.
+He attended the school of Maristes.

-In 1893, he obtained a bachelor's degree in rhetoric.
+In 1893, he obtained a bachelor's degree in rhetoric (ref needed).
 He then poses a question of following the footsteps of his grandfather, his great-uncle and his uncle in the path of surgery, École Militaire de Saint-Cyr to take on a military career.
 In March 1894, he changed his mind and wrote to his parents that he wanted to become a surgeon.
 He completed his bachelor of philosophy to enter the Faculty of Sciences of Lyon in November, and prepared the PCN (Physics, Chemistry, Natural Sciences).